-The New Revolver will also have a variable commitment fee, which is based on our first lien leverage ratio.
+The New Revolver has a variable commitment fee, which is based on our first lien leverage ratio.
 We expect the commitment fee to range from 0.25% to 0.375% per annum.
-We will be obligated to pay a fixed fronting fee for letters of credit of 0.125% per annum.
+We are obligated to pay a fixed fronting fee for letters of credit of 0.125% per annum.

-Amounts borrowed under the New Revolver may be repaid and re-borrowed through maturity of the New Revolver in June 2026.
-The New Term Loans mature in June 2028.
+Amounts borrowed under the New Revolver may be repaid and re-borrowed through maturity of the New Revolver in July 2026.
+The New Term Loans mature in July 2028.
 New Term Loans may be repaid or prepaid but may not be re-borrowed.

-Contractual Obligations
+Contractual obligations